Xingbo-Huang/Neural-Network-Numerical-Solvers/Linear Modes Autoencoder/Manual.md

 3. Inside the linear modes script, change the import filepath similar to point 1 such that the NN loads the correct training dataset.
 Again change the export modal response filepath (export) to a path of your liking.

-4. Run the linear modes autoencoder and chose the modes that make sense and there could be the presence of false modes.
+4. Run the linear modes autoencoder and chose the modes that make sense as there could be the presence of false modes.

 5. Change the import filepath of the FFT file and run it to obatin the frequency vs amplitude representation of the modal response.